openZH/covid_19/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openZH/covid_19/master?filepath=visualise.ipynb)

 Dear users/interested folks <br>
-of Covid19 data communicated by Cantons & FL available as #OGD, <br>

-we would like to learn from you, what data *in our repo* you are using, and if it isn't available elsewhere? <br>
+of Covid19 data communicated by Cantons & FL available as #OGD, we would like to learn from you, what data *in our repo* you are using, and if it isn't available elsewhere? <br>
 Thanks for answering our questions: https://github.com/openZH/covid_19/discussions?discussions_q=sort%3Atop <br>